nerdsupremacist/fresh-mac-setup/README.md

 	- [ ] Install a compatible font from the [repo](https://github.com/powerline/fonts).
 		- You were last using Inconsolata
 	- [ ] Set font in terminal to compatible font
 	- [ ] Download .zshrc from the Password Manager
+		- *note: you don't need to store these in your Password Manager.
+I just put them there while I was storing my ssh keys there.
+Git is propbably a better choice for this.
+I just did it this way*
 - [ ] Download ssh keys from the Password Manager
 - [ ] Download .vimrc from the Password Manager
 - [ ] Download global .gitignore from the Password Manager